jceipek/UnityAI/README.md

 - Random waypoint navigation
 - Waypoint to waypoint following using Pathfinder
 - Navigation mesh processor in the Tools Menu (creates a NavmeshNode network with triangles and vertices from a selected mesh)

-## TODO (in order of importance)

-- Allow Waypoint followers to go "off-path" to reach goals close to waypoints (optional)
-- Add pathing for navigation meshes
+- Pathing for navigation meshes
-- Add funnel algorithm for navigation meshes
+- Funnel algorithm for navigation meshes
-- Restructure `Assets/Editor/PathfindingEditor.js`, which is badly written
+- Steering behavior for path following
+- A basic FPS with path following spiders, ammo, and health spawned by an AI director

+# Script Locations

+This project includes 2 Unity projects:
+- UnityPathing (a sandbox project for pathfinding experiments)
+- BasicGame (the FPS demo with pathfinding and an AI director)

+Planning scripts are located in `BasicGame/Assets/Pathfinding Scripts` and gameplay/director scripts are located in `BasicGame/Assets/Scripts`

 ##License: MIT